mipaaa/jison/README.md

 This will generate `calculator.js` in your current working directory.
 This file can be used to parse an input file, like so:

     echo "2^32 / 1024" > testcalc

+or

+    echo 2^^32 / 1024 > testcalc

+if you are on the Windows box.

     node calculator.js testcalc

 This will print out `4194304`.